dgmid/mdg-font-manager/README.md

 ```shell
 npm run package
 ```
+The packaged app will be written to `build/MDG Font Manager-darwin-x64/` in the project directory.

 **Note**: packaging the app runs `npm prune -production` and so you will need to run `npm install` again before making any further modifications.